 The best way to make a basic homemade lemonade recipe is to keep it simple.
 Use minimal healthy ingredients for a refreshing drink on a hot day.

-- Add fresh lemon slices to the pitcher or to each cup along with a few ice cubes.
+- Add: Place fresh lemon slices to the pitcher or to each cup along with some ice.

 How To Store Fresh Lemonade